znschaffer/plyr/README.md

 - [Raylib](https://www.raylib.com/) - A simple and easy-to-use library to enjoy videogames programming.
 - [TagLib](https://taglib.org/) - A library for reading and editing audio file metadata.

----

-Feel free to adjust any details to better fit your project's specific needs.